Amazon Echo Show 10 review

 - Voice or touch control

+We’ve been testing the Echo Show 10 for a few days now and we’re extremely impressed with the rotating screen.
+Not only does the screen rotate very smoothly, with no jerking or juddering, but it takes just a second after uttering “Alexa” for the screen to reposition itself within our gaze.
+Similarly, when watching Prime Video on the smart display, as soon as we moved and were no longer facing the screen, it automatically moved so the display was back within our gaze.
+During testing, we deliberately moved around the kitchen, where the Amazon Echo Show 10 is located, often and sometimes in quick succession, but the smart display didn’t struggle to keep up at all, following as smoothly and as quickly as when we were only moving occasionally.

-In our testing, we found that the screen rotated smoothly as we moved around the kitchen.
-Amazon says the brushless motor that enables the device to rotate is "completely silent", and we can’t disagree with this statement – we couldn’t hear the motor at all when the device was moving.
+Amazon says the brushless motor that enables the device to rotate is "completely silent", and we can’t disagree with this statement – we couldn’t hear the motor at all when the device was moving throughout all of our testing, even when there was no background noise at all.
+In fact, we had to position our ear as close to the Echo Show’s speaker as possible to hear the faintest hint of a sound.

 The motion feature is switched on by default, but if you find the thought of Echo Show 10 following your every move a little creepy, you can switch it off completely by swiping down from the top of the screen.